Take on a genuine mountaineering challenge by going for a winter ascent on the Northeast’s tallest peak.

 The steeps on the Lion Head Winter Route come pretty quickly.
 Climbing along a tree-lined trail, the route gains almost 1,800 feet in elevation.

-While most of the climbing is on steep but easy snow, there is a short, 30-foot, rocky section near the beginning that has some exposure.
-Almost all the guided parties carry a short section of rope to use as a hand line, but it is probably unnecessary if you are comfortable climbing in crampons.
+While most of the climbing is on steep snow, there is a short, 30-foot, rocky section near the beginning of the steep that has some exposure.
+Almost all the guided parties carry a short section of rope to use as a hand line, but in deeper snow conditions, it is unnecessary if you are comfortable climbing in crampons.

 Pro Tip: The Lion Head Winter Route is the Whites’ most popular guided winter route, and there is sometimes a bottleneck at the rock step.
 So that you can maintain your pace, try to stay ahead of guided groups, if you see them gearing up at the base.